 Create an Excel Template

-Now that you have connected the workbook to Acumatica, select Save As from Excel’s File menu (or the Office button if using Excel 2010):
+Now that you have connected the workbook to your ERP, select Save As from Excel’s File menu (or the Office button if using Excel 2010):

 In the Save As dialog, give your new Template a descriptive name (such as “Velixo Template”), and select Excel Template (*.xltx) from the pulldown list…